nicholasmgoldstein/nicholasmgoldstein/README.md

 - 👋 Hi, I’m Nicholas Goldstein
-- 👀 I’m interested in Blockchain technology, Web Development and APIs
+- 👀 I’m interested in Fullstack Web Application Development
-- 🌱 I’m currently learning Solidity and Ethers.js
-- 💞️ I’m looking to collaborate on Blockchain-related projects and things to build my portfolio
+- 💞️ I’m looking to collaborate on projects in Go, Node, Python, React, and much more
 - 📫 How to reach me Through Github or email nicholasmgoldstein@gmail.com